bblacey/ez-housemode-synchronizer/README.md

              -e mqttBrokerUrl=<broker url> \
              ghcr.io/bblacey/ez-housemode-synchronizer
 ```
 3. Verify that the application starts successfully, connects to the mqtt broker, discovers the local Ezlo hubs and acts upon Vera House Mode changes by changing the House Mode on your Vera or simulating a house mode change (see below).
-The log file shows the EZ-HouseMode-Synchronizer docker app starting, connecting to the mqtt broker, subscribing to the HouseModes1 MQTT messages and reporting the discovered Ezlo Hubs.
+The log file shows the Easy HouseMode-Synchronizer docker app starting, connecting to the mqtt broker, subscribing to the HouseModes1 MQTT messages and reporting the discovered Ezlo Hubs.
 Finally, you can see the Vera changing to Vaction mode causing each Ezlo hub to follow the mode.
 ```shell
 Connected to mqtt broker mqtt://192.168.0.104 Subscribed to HouseModes1 topic for Vera 50000999